 NASPAA Policies Regarding COVID-19

 As a global organization that regularly brings people together from all over the world to advance quality in public service education, NASPAA is carefully monitoring Coronavirus Disease 2019 (COVID-19) and thinking about how to deal with the risks it poses to our membership.
-This is a fast changing situation and NASPAA is following local DC/MD/VA health department directives, the CDC, and US Department of State guidelines (for travel domestically and internationally.)
+NASPAA is following local DC/MD/VA health department directives, the CDC, and US Department of State guidelines (for travel domestically and internationally.)
 We are also monitoring WHO situation reports for global updates.
 NASPAA will adjust our staff and volunteer policies regarding travel and work as the situation evolves.

-- As of 3/16, NASPAA has temporarily closed its physical office and established a virtual office and headquarters with remote work.
-Staff will be working full-time and be providing as full a level of service to member schools and the public as possible.
+- As of 4/15 NASPAA’s physical office in Washington, DC remains temporarily closed.
+We have established a virtual office and headquarters with remote work.
+Staff are working full-time and are providing as full a level of service to member schools and the public as possible.
 Members are encouraged to contact staff via email.
-NASPAA will continue to receive mail and packages.
+NASPAA will continue to receive mail and packages, and to make payments electronically and by check.

-- As of 3/16, all NASPAA travel out of area by staff and volunteers has been cancelled for at least two weeks, and will be restored when conditions permit.
+- As of 4/15, all NASPAA travel out of area by staff and volunteers has been cancelled until further notice, and will be restored when conditions permit.

 NASPAA has taken the following specific actions in response to the public health emergency: